 The passenger train, carrying almost one thousand souls, jumped the tracks going 50 mph.
 In little more than a split second, the peaceful tranquility of the countryside was shattered by the horrific grinding of metal and steel being tangled and crushed, leaving fragile human beings trapped inside the ghastly wreckage.
 On that unforgettable spring day in 1954, eighty-nine men, women, and children were killed instantly.

 During the following weeks, twenty-two additional individuals lost their struggle to survive, and more than three hundred people were seriously injured, many left with physical disabilities that would alter the rest of their lives.
-Others had to cope with long-term psychological and emotional trauma that interfered with their ability to function.
+Others had to cope with the long-term psychological and emotional trauma that interfered with their ability to function.

 Although there was an exhaustive investigation, the reason for the derailment was never determined.
 But whatever the cause, the accident affected lives like no other train wreck before or since.
 Because in this case, the ramifications were felt for the next sixty-five years.